Explore the Elements of Research Design

 According to the definition of research design, it refers to the framework of market research methods and techniques that are chosen by a researcher.
 The design that is chosen by the researchers allow them to utilise the methods that are suitable for the study and to set up their studies successfully in the future as well.

-The design of research can be either qualitative, quantitative, or mixed.
-Under these research designs, researchers can choose between different types of research methods; experimental studiessurveys, correlational studies, or quasi-experimental review studies.
-There are also sub-types of research methods namely experimental design, defining research problems, and descriptive studies.
+Research design offers a variety of options.
+It can be qualitative, quantitative, or mixed.
+Under these designs, researchers can choose from various research methods such as experimental studies, surveys, correlational studies, or quasi-experimental review studies.
+There are also sub-types of research methods including experimental design, defining research problems, and descriptive studies.

-The market research study’s design phase is the time when the researchers determine the tools to be used in the study and the way they are used.
-Good research usually ensures minimum levels of bias in the data collection method to improve both the internal and the external validity of the research.
+The market research study’s design phase is when the researchers determine the tools to be used and how they will be used.
+Good research usually ensures minimum levels of bias in the data collection method to improve both the internal and external validity of the research.
 The desired outcome of experimental research is to have a design that will result in the least amount of error in the study.

 What are the elements of research design?